Frecciarossa 1000 Very High-Speed Train, Italy

 Frecciarossa 1000 trains were ordered by the Italian train operator Trenitalia.
-The train sets are being built in Italy by Bombardier in partnership with AnsaldoBreda, a subsidiary of the Finmeccanica group of Italy.
+Bombardier built the train sets in Italy, in partnership with AnsaldoBreda, a subsidiary of Finmeccanica Group.
 Bertone is the designer of the train.

 The first Frecciarossa 1000 train unit was unveiled at AnsaldoBreda's Pistoia factory in March 2013.
 The world premiere of the new train was hosted by Bombardier at its Vado Ligure factory in July 2013.

 The first unit of Frecciarossa 1000 was ready for homologation test runs on the Genoa-Savona rail line in August 2013.
-The new high-speed trains are expected to enter regular passenger service on the Italian railway network in early 2015.
+The new high-speed train made its inaugural journey from Milan to Rome on 25 April 2015.
+The trains are expected to start commercial service on the Italian rail network in June 2015.

 Frecciarossa 1000 orders